C-Brown/C-Brown.github.io/_posts/2019-03-05-Polymorphism-2.md

 This is using the same strategy that a normal stack based execve call would use combined with the jmp-call-pop string.
 Since we already have addresses stored in registers, it makes sense to do this and greatly reduces our shellcode length.

-Also note that in the string variable "file" above, that we have removed the second '#'.
+Also note that in the string variable 'file' above, that we have removed the second '#'.
 Our strategy pushes a null byte to the stack before the string address instead of replacing another '#' with a null.
 Our code is currently as follows:
 ```nasm
 lea eax, [ebx+0xf]  ; get address of '-F'
 push edx            ; null terminate the struct